ShruAgarwal/Unraveling-Water-Crisis/README.md

 -  **LLM optimization** was vital; I experimented with prompt engineering to enhance performance within budget constraints, while allowing users to provide their own API keys to avoid relying solely on the project’s resources.

 - Finally, I **prioritized ethical considerations** at every step, carefully vetting data sources to minimize misinformation and bias, and diligently avoided scope creep by focusing on core features.

+## 🚀 Further Steps

+1. **"What You Can Do?"
+Section:** To add a section with concrete actions that individuals and organizations can take to address the water crisis.

+2. **AquaMind Chatbot Structure Refinement:** Refactor the chatbot logic into a more formal AI Agent structure using [Agno](https://www.agno.com/) library for improved planning, tool selection for PDF and web search, and error handling.

+3. **Source Citations:** Implement automatic citation of sources (report page numbers or web URLs) within the chatbot's responses to enhance transparency and trust.

+4. **AI-Generated Glossary:** Leverage the chatbot to assist in generating a glossary of key terms related to water-crisis, textile production, and agriculture.

+5. **User Feedback Mechanism:** Add a simple feedback system (e.g., thumbs up/down) to gather user input on the accuracy and relevance of chatbot responses for future improvements.